Carbatrol; Epitol; Equetro; TEGretol; TEGretol-XR

 - It is used to treat bipolar problems.

-- If your child has had any of these health problems: Bone marrow disease or porphyria.
+- If you have had any of these health problems: Bone marrow disease or porphyria.

-- If your child is not able to break down fructose.
+- If you are not able to break down fructose.

 - Do not switch brands or types of this drug (like tablets, liquid) unless you talk with the doctor.
 They may not work the same.